theodox/tadwtf/tadwtf_outline.md

 			— #logistics / planning
 		- All boil down to one big thing:
 			+ Making artists more productive

->> still about 12 mins.
-Good.
+>> now about 10 mins including intro.
+Good!
 II:  setting expectations  (>> TOO LONG!!
 30 mins!)
 ================================
 * Segue : Ta is important.
 It's a high value service.
 So you should learn how to use it.
 	- Being an informed consumer
  	- I want to show you how to be an informed consumer of TA services.
- 	- Give you ways of looking at what ta's do
- 	- so you can ask for the right kinds of help
+	- How to understand what TA's do  in the long view
- 	- and get the most value out of these people who are here to make your life easier.
+	- How to get the most out of your TAs
 *  #Strategy vs #tactics (PROCESS)  >> Probably needs a wrapup infographic
 	- It's a big topic, so I'll have to look at in in a pretty general way
 		+ not talking about techie details